RuyiLi/contest-problems/double-half/double-half.md

 ## Sample Input 2
 ```
-3
+4
-seven nine
+seven two
 five seven
+two one
-nine one
+one one
 ```

 ## Sample Output 2